Stability and Instability on the De Gregorio Modification of the Constantin-Lax-Majda model: nonlinear instability

-The proof of Theorem \ref{the local existence} is based on the Galerkin's method, similar to the approach used in Theorem \ref{the existence}.
-For simplicity, we continue to use $(\eta_{n},v_{n})$ to denote the approximate solutions.
-Building upon our linear analysis from Section 4, the primary objective now is to establish uniform estimates for the nonlinear terms.
+Lemma \ref{the local existence} constitutes the first part of Theorem \ref{the nonlinear instability}.
+Its proof follows from Galerkin’s method, similar to the approach used in Theorem~\ref{the existence}.
+For convenience, we continue to denote the approximate solutions by $(\eta_{n},v_{n})$.Building on the linear analysis in Section \ref{exist}, the main task is to establish uniform estimates for the nonlinear terms.
 Since the derivative of the nonlinear term is